tabqiang/LessColorTooltips/README.md

-# LessColorTooltip

 A tool to display color tooltips in Less files

 ## Features

 - Display color tooltips in `.less` and `.vue` files
 - Supports `#RRGGBB`, `#RGB`, and `rgba()` color formats
-- Searches for color properties from a specified file path and displays them in tooltips
+- Searches for color properties from specified file paths and displays them in tooltips

 ## Installation